KellerJordan/modded-nanogpt/README.md

 ---

-## Proposed optimizer
+## Muon optimizer

-For this training scenario, the proposed optimizer has the following properties:
+For this training scenario, Muon has the following properties:
 * Less memory usage than Adam
 * ~1.5x faster training
 * <2% wallclock overhead

-The optimizer is defined as follows:
+Muon is defined as follows:

 ![](img/algo_optimizer.png)